-The purpose of this reporting is to demonstrate the long-term success of AMMP-awarded projects by documenting that the adopted manure management practice is still operational and project benefits.
-In accordance with CARB
+The purpose of this reporting is to demonstrate the long-term success of AMMPawarded projects by documenting that the adopted manure management practice is still operational and project benefits.
+After the project is operational, CDFA may work with grant recipients to collect the necessary data and quantify GHG emission reductions.